corrode/corrode.github.io/content/learn/migration-guides/go-to-rust/index.md

 The first few weeks you'll write code that "should obviously work" and the compiler will refuse it.
 There's this old joke:

-> "What's the difference between a Rust beinner and an expert?
+> What's the difference between a Rust beginner and an expert?
-> A beginner asks: "Why does the compiler stop me from doing things this is horrible?"
+> A beginner asks: "Why does the compiler stop me from doing things?
+This is horrible!"
-> An expert asks: "Why doesn't the compiler stop me from doing things this is horrible?"
+> An expert asks: "Why doesn't the compiler stop me from doing things?
+This is horrible!"

 Here are the most typical ways the borrow checker gets in your way initially: